charmarr/.github/profile/README.md

 ### 🔍 The Research Phase

 I went on a small research phase and found some amazing ARR management tools/material out there (awesome-arr, yams, quick-arr-Stack, arr helm charts, nixarr, etc. - shout out to NixOS while I am at it).
-They were all so awesome that I wanted to just use them (especially yams, man that thing is sexy).
+They were all so awesome that I wanted to just use them.
+Especially [yams](https://yams.media/), man that thing is sexy.
+So shout out also to the yams team and its lead dev [rogs](https://rogs.me/).

-Then where will I get my daily dose of suffering and pain and quench my masochistic thirst?
+But if I use existing solutions, where will I get my daily dose of suffering and pain and quench my masochistic thirst?
 JK, lol.

 ### 🎯 The Problem That Remained

-One thing that was common among all the ARR setups in my research: even though most of the ARR deployment and lifecycle was simplified and easy as fuck, **the configuration and interconnection of the ARR applications with one another was still quite complex**.
+One thing that was common among all the ARR setups in my research: even though most of the ARR deployment and lifecycle was simplified and easy, **the configuration and interconnection of the ARR applications with one another was still quite complex**.
 Or at least one had to read through a lot of docs to do a bunch of manual configs.

-Which meant that if I were to nuke or bork the stack, even though bringing up the stack would be easy, I'd still need to do the configs and setups painfully manually.
+This meant that if I were to bork the stack (which i totally dont ever do), even though bringing up the stack would be easy, I'd still need to do the configs and setups painfully manually.
 And we've established I'm as lazy as they come.

+But also there is a lack of a yams like framework for a K8s substrate.
+There was the [k8s@home](https://github.com/k8s-at-home) project which was amazing and I learned quite a lot from it.
+But it has been deprecated for a while now.
+I could see similar patterns in other cool k8s-based ARR solutions as well.
+They are either deprecated or unmaintained.

+Another thing is figuring out networking and storage.
+The relative simplicity of these disappears in a K8s substrate.
+For storage, you'd need to handle PVs, PVCs, StorageClasses, etc and figure out how to plug into different storage backends (local, NFS, Ceph, etc).
+Secure networking opens a whole new can of worms as well.
+Raw-dogging all that with yaml files would be a PITA.

 And there were no existing modular systems (for example, an observability system) that you could just opt into your stack.
 Of course you could set up Prometheus, Grafana and stuff, but again, lets be realistic, ain't no one gonna ever maintain that.